FFRF SLC

 FFRFSLC at the 2025 Sunstone Symposium

-FFRFSLC had a disply at the August 2025 Sunstone Symposium, an annual conference for anyone with an interest in things Mormon and Mormon-adjacent.
-Atendees included active Latter Day Saints, fundamentalist Mormons and ex-Mormons.
+FFRFSLC had a display at the August 2025 Sunstone Symposium, an annual conference for anyone with an interest in things Mormon and Mormon-adjacent.
+Attendees included active Latter Day Saints, fundamentalist Mormons, and ex-Mormons.
 This year's symposium was especially noteworthy as it celebrated the 50th year of people gathering at Sunstone to share ideas and to build community.

 FFRFSLC and the Centennial of the Scopes (Monkey) Trial